Comparisons

 Does Public support custodial accounts for kids?

-Public's documented account types are individual taxable and IRAs.
-Custodial UTMA accounts are not advertised on Public's primary product pages as of this writing.
-For custodial spend-to-own with Trump Account routing, Slyce is the relevant alternative.
+Public's documented account types are individual taxable and IRAs; custodial UTMA accounts aren't advertised on its primary product pages as of this writing.
+Slyce doesn't offer custodial accounts yet either, so neither is the right tool for a kid account today — a dedicated custodial brokerage is the better fit for that.

 Are Public and Slyce both safe?